U.S. Wildlife Officials Airdrop Four Canadian Wolves Into National Park To Address Booming Moose Population

 — WWMT-TV (@wwmtnews) March 5, 2019

-Officials had already tried to introduce four wolves from Minnesota last fall, but a male died of pneumonia and one of the female wolves escaped back into Ontario by traveling on an ice bridge during the polar vortex’s appearance in the Upper Midwest.
+Officials had already tried to introduce four wolves from Minnesota to the region last fall, but a male died of pneumonia — and one of the female wolves escaped back into Ontario.
+She did so by traveling on an ice bridge during the polar vortex’s appearance in the Upper Midwest.

-There are already signs that the introductions have been working, as officials noted that the wolves have been spotted hunting independent of each other and two were able to successfully kill moose calves in recent weeks.
+There are already signs that the introductions have been working, as officials noted that the wolves have been spotted hunting independently of each other.
+Two wolves were able to successfully kill moose calves in recent weeks.